ConservationMetrics/superset-deployment/README.md

 The starting Role of the user once approved is determined by a `USER_ROLE` environmental variable.
 Please see [this guide on Superset roles](https://superset.apache.org/docs/security/) to set the appropriate starting Role for your deployment.
 The fallback value is "Gamma" if the var is not set.

 Superset uses [Flask-AppBuilder](https://flask-appbuilder.readthedocs.io/en/latest/security.html#authentication-methods) for authentication, which can only handle one type of authentication method and this means the standard authentication protocols are not accessible.
 Hence, for initial Superset db setup, we are using environmental variables to create an admin user whose username should match your auth0 email account.

+## Optional environmental variables

+To allow for flexible customization, we have provided several optional environmental variables (commented out in `.env.sample`):

+* `APP_NAME`: if you want the page title for the dashboard to be something different than "Superset"
+* `APP_ICON`: to change the Superset logo shown on the top left of the window.
+* `USER_ROLE_PERMISSIONS`: if you want to assign additional permissions to the Starting role of a user once approved as defined in `USER_ROLE`.
+* `FRAME_ANCESTORS`: to provide a comma separated list of permissible frame ancestors for your CSP.

 ## Superset setup